open-phytoliths/FAIR-phytoliths/CONTRIBUTING.md

 | 📹 | Videos |

 Our barrier for entry to the [list of contributors](README#contributors) is very low.

 If you have contributed in any of the ways above then please ask one of the core team to use the [all contributors bot :robot:](https://allcontributors.org/docs/en/bot/overview) to add you to the list.

+Or comment on an issue or pull request, asking @all-contributors to add a contributor.

+> @all-contributiors please add @username for name contributions

+An example of this is:

+> @all-contributors please add @EKaroune for documentation, blogs

+A pull request will be automatically generated and this can then be approved and merged by a core team member.

 ## Need help?
 Feel free to get in touch with us by email at open.phytoliths@gmail.com or on [twitter](https://twitter.com/open_phytoliths).